open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 Each _metric_ in the configuration will produce one OTel metric per row returned from its sql query.

 * `metric_name`(required): the name assigned to the OTel metric.
 * `value_column`(required): the column name in the returned dataset used to set the value of the metric's datapoint.
-The column's values must be of an integer type.
-This may be case-sensitive, depending on the driver (i.e. Oracle DB).
+This may be case-sensitive, depending on the driver (e.g. Oracle DB).
 * `attribute_columns`(optional): a list of column names in the returned dataset used to set attibutes on the datapoint.
-These attributes may be case-sensitive, depending on the driver (i.e. Oracle DB).
+These attributes may be case-sensitive, depending on the driver (e.g. Oracle DB).
 * `data_type` (optional): can be `gauge` or `sum`; defaults to `gauge`.
 * `value_type` (optional): can be `int` or `double`; defaults to `int`.
 * `monotonic` (optional): boolean; whether a cumulative sum's value is monotonically increasing (i.e. never rolls over or resets); defaults to false.